hzi-bifo/Haploflow/README.md

 Fritz, A., Bremges, A., Deng, ZL. et al. Haploflow: strain-resolved de novo assembly of viral genomes.
 Genome Biol 22, 212 (2021), https://doi.org/10.1186/s13059-021-02426-8

 ## Installation
-The easiest way to install haploflow is using bioconda and `conda install -c haploflow`
+The easiest way to install haploflow is using bioconda and `conda install -c bioconda haploflow`
 If this does not work, you can build haploflow from source:

 ## Build requirements